luqasz-tworzydlo/2020-Q4-1_Java_simple-projects/README.md

 /=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=/=

-The following projects are one of the first I have done in the JAVA programming language.
+The following projects are among the first I have done in the Java programming language.

-There are two little projects in this repository:
+There are two small projects in this repository:

--> flight search engine
+-> Flight Search Engine

--> mobile phone (advertisement)
+-> Mobile Phone (advertisement)

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-